-Congolese cuisine offers a rich tapestry of flavours, merging local produce, traditional cooking techniques, and influences from European, Arab, and African cuisines into simple yet deeply satisfying dishes.
+Congolese cuisine is rich in flavour, combining local ingredients with traditional cooking methods and influences from European, Arab, and African cultures.
 Predominantly, Congolese rely on conventional foods, driven by the limited cultivation of land, with less than two per cent farmed chiefly for subsistence.

 The backbone of Congolese cuisine lies in its staple ingredients, which include: